Illustrations by Chaim Garcia

 Meaning: an affectionate term for a wife

 You can find this in Shakespeare’s play All’s Well That Ends Well in the line, “That hugs his kickie-wickie here at home”.
 So, at a time when sugar was becoming more and more popular in Tudor England, that wasn’t the only sweet thing around.
 You may hear this more than you actually need to use it, unless you’re a guy who has a very specific plan to journey back to Elizabethan England to settle down.
-Modern day girls with their electricity and knowledge of tomorrow’s weather, huh?
+In which case, you’ll need this term to have a romantic command of the Elizabethan language.

 Meaning: a man who flirted with other women while his wife recovered from childbirth.
 Or: a husband who strays during the time of the month his wife is “unavailable.”